Updated: 5.15.2020 at 11:20 a.m.

 In addition to your traditional sources of capital, these resources may be of interest:

 - The Small Business Administration (SBA) has streamlined its Economic Injury Disaster Loan application.
-All business entities are eligible.
+All business entities are eligible. *Currently EIDL loans are only available to agricultural businesses.*

 - 10 Commonly Asked Coronavirus Small Business Loan Questions from the US Chamber